scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent, but I didn't have a _just_ soylent day.
 And tomorrow will probably be a miss too since it's a holiday.

+### Day 11:

+No soylent at all today on account of it being a holiday and me being the grill master.
+Provided I wake up early tomorrow though, I'll make a batch and bring some to work for lunch.

 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/
 ["stop eating food"]:http://robrhinehart.com/?p=298